EastEriq/LAST_QHYccd/InstallingQHYsdk.md

 + `libqhyccd.so` now declares its dependency on `libusb-1.0`, so  starting Matlab with `LD_PRELOAD=...` is no more necessary.

 + the calls are now very verbose on `stdout`, it seems as if debugging symbols have not been squelched in the release.

+### July 2020 addendum:

+The [openastroproject/Downlooads](https://www.openastroproject.org/downloads/) page keeps updated versions of `libqhyccd` and `libqhyccd-firmware`, but not of `libqhyccd-dev`.
+Probably James would create it upon request, but it may be better to skip an intermediary.
+It would be possible to create the packages with [James's scripts](https://github.com/openastroproject/libqhyccd-pkg), though, as lonk as he keeps chasing against QHY updates.